toto-firestone/fstonebash/README.md

 # fstonebash
-## Automation and tools for Firestone idle RGP using Bash, xdotool and Julia
+## Automation and tools for Firestone idle RGP using Bash, xdotool, imagemagick 6 and Julia

 The code has been implemented on Linux PC, with Firestone running on Armor Games and Firefox.